 Be prepared to bookmark this blog post because here’s everything you need to know about what to do in Blue Mountains.
 If you’re looking for things to do in Sydney, the Blue Mountains is a day trip from Sydney that you’ll love.

-Although Blue Mountains Sydney is absolutely accessible for everyone to visit thanks to the direct train service from Central Station in Sydney, we 100% recommend you hiring a car from here to make the most of it as there are many places that are difficult to get to by public transport.
+Although Blue Mountains Sydney is absolutely accessible for everyone to visit thanks to the direct train service from Central Station in Sydney, we 100% recommend you hiring a car from Rental Cars which will give you the best deal to make the most of it as there are many places that are difficult to get to by public transport.

 1. Visit Pulpit Rock Lookout

 Make sure you head over to one of the most jaw dropping Blue Mountains lookouts at Pulpit Rock Lookout.
 The question is, will you be able to have the courage to embrace the staircase down to the further lookout?
 It definitely took me a few attempts at doing it.

 It’s a five minute walk from the car park to Pulpit Lookout.

 One of the main things to do in Blue Mountain is going on a hike.
 If you’re looking for one of the best hikes in Blue Mountains then you really should put aside time to complete the Grand Canyon walk.
 It’s a circuit which takes 2h30m.